 20. Pray for your priests and deacons and for all priests and deacons.

 21. Pray for the millions of Christians suffering under persecution in various Muslim and Communist countries around the world such as the Somalia, Nigeria, Syria, Iraq, Indonesia, China, Viet Nam, and North Korea.
+Pray for all people suffering discrimination for any reason.

 22. Pray for Christian unity, that there would be one flock and one shepherd.